blurgyy/bagex/README.md

 bagex 0.1.0
 ```

-Use `-d|--dry-run` to only shows the command to run and abort:
+Use `-d|--dry-run` to show the command to run and abort:

 ```shell
 $ bagex -c ./config -d echo -- -en "Hello  world!"